timscott/flipit/README.markdown

 		<add key="regionsWithInRouteNotificationsOn" value="12|31"/>
 	</appSettings>

-To roll out the feature, add more region IDs to the pipe delimited list.
+To roll out the feature to more regions, add their IDs to the pipe delimited list.
 When the roll out is complete, just remove the setting.

 # Other Stuff